The-Coding-Collective/NoCMS/README.md

 On rendering the website will retrieve the JSON for the page through a WEBAPI call.
 Then it will do the OAUTH calls to the OAUTH providers of each component.
 On receiving the data, the components will be rendered.

+**INITIAL SETUP**
+You need to enter the OAUTH keys for each of your OAUTH providers, create your datasources.
+Then create your pages. and drag drop components on each page.
+Then link the previous datasources to the various page components. and you're done.